-Private employers with 100 or more employees or are part of a controlled group of employers with 100 or more employees are required to report.
-Federal contractors with 50-99 employees and at least $50,000 in contracts also need to report.
+Private employers with 100 or more employees or are part of a controlled group of employers with 100 or more employees are required to report both Component 1 and Component 2 data.
+Federal contractors with 50-99 employees and at least $50,000 in contracts also need to report Component 1 data but do not need to report Component 2 data.
 For more information, see the How-to guide from the EEOC.

 While the main focus of this article is the changes to the EEO-1, there are a number of things that will remain the same: